 - Arrange for a full-time faculty member or administrative staff person to serve as the advisor for your group.

 - When completed, the application, along with other requested documentation listed on the application, is submitted to Student Engagement for review and recommendations.

-- The Director of Student Activities will submit the application and the constitution to the Student Government Association (SGA).
+- The Assistant Director of Student Engagement will submit the application and the constitution to the Student Government Association (SGA).
 A representative from the petitioning group will be asked to attend an SGA meeting to present the application and constitution.

 - The Student Government Association will vote to approve or deny the request.
 If approved, the Student Body President will present the application and constitution with any recommendations to the Vice President for Student Affairs for action.

 - If the request was denied by SGA, the petitioner of the request must meet with the Student Body President to discuss why the application was denied.
 The petitioner may then come back to SGA with changes or appeal.

 - The Vice President for Student Affairs will grant official club recognition, deny the request, or request additional information before making a final decision.
 The Student Body President, or his/her designee, will be present to provide SGA feedback on the request.